yodarango/library-catalog/THIRDPARTYREADME.md

 OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 For more information, please refer to <http://unlicense.org/>

-***
+---

-Catalog uses [Font Awesome](http://fontawesome.io/) Dave Gandy and available under the SIL Open Font License/MIT License.
+STWC uses [Font Awesome](http://fontawesome.io/) Dave Gandy and available under the SIL Open Font License/MIT License.

 Copyright (c) Dave Gandy